yashSrijan/nexmo-developer/_documentation/voice/voice-api/building-blocks/connect-callers-into-a-conference.md

 ---
-title: Join multiple calls into a conversation
+title: Connect callers into a conference
 navigation_weight: 6
 ---

-# Join multiple calls into a conversation
+# Connect callers to a conference

 This building block shows how to join multiple calls into a conversation.